underethsea/v5-bot/README.md

 # v5-bot

+This repo includes prize calculations and database population for a postgres DB.

-For liquidating yield from V5 vaults and claiming prizes from the prize pool
+Also included are bots for liquidating yield from V5 vaults and claiming prizes from the prize pool

 ## this is a WIP!!
-Some todos...
+Some improvements to make...

-- Implement pricing
+- More pricing and swap
 - Decimal parsing
 - Better play by play
 - Better receipt handling
-- Move wallet connection to constants
 - General cleanup
+- Prize calc and DB error handling

 # Getting started